Devontae Booker Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- Against the Bears, Booker's zero rushing yards in his only career matchup are 31.5 fewer than his over/under in Sunday's game.
+- Booker's zero rushing yards in his one career matchup against the Bears are 32.5 fewer yards than his over/under in Sunday's game.

-- Booker did not have a touchdown run in that game against the Bears.
+- Booker did not have a touchdown run in that matchup against the Bears.

-- In terms of defending against the run, the Bears are 25th in the NFL, conceding 124.1 yards per game.
+- The Bears have the NFL's 25th-ranked defense against the run, giving up 124.1 yards per game.

-- This season the Bears are ranked 18th in the league in rushing touchdowns allowed (14).
+- The Giants are up against the NFL's 18th-ranked defense when it comes to rushing TDs conceded (14 this season).

 Recent Performances